sighupio/fury-getting-started/fury-on-vms/README.md

 cd fury-getting-started/fury-on-vms
 ```

-## Step 1 - Initialize the PKIs
+## Step 1 - Initialize the PKI

-First of all we need to initialize the CA certificates used by kubernetes and etcd.
+To initialize the Publick Key Infrastructure needed by the several components of the cluster to communicate securely, first, we need to initialize the CA certificates used by Kubernetes and the etcd database.
 To do that, you need to run the following command:

 ```bash
 furyagent init master